Computing

 What is our Philosophy?

-At The Winchcombe School we aim to provide a high-quality computing education which equips children with skills that are essential in the 21st Century.
+At the Winchcombe School we aim to provide a high-quality computing education which equips children with skills that are essential in the 21st Century.
 Throughout the curriculum our eyes are on the future; many of the contexts that frame the children’s studies are professions that use computing all the time.
 Our children are the future engineers, designers, film directors and musicians, so we want to foster their aspirations as well as teach them the knowledge and understanding that the 21st century economy requires.
 They will also learn the collaborative skills that underpin so many aspects of our digital lives, be it for the purpose of enjoyment, future education or professional necessity.

 What is taught?